How to snake a bathtub drain is a skill that every homeowner and renter needs to know.

 The chances of this working are pretty slim: the hanger is stiff and short and might not be able to make it to the P trap (if that’s where your clog is hiding and it probably is).
 We consider this a short term solution.

 Cons with this method is that it could get unbelievably stuck inside your pipes and also cause damage to your pipes!
-We don't recommend this method unless you’re desperate.
+We don’t recommend this method unless you’re desperate.
 DIY Beware!
+Check out this do it yourself video with a hanger.

 What Happens if….Clogged Drain Deep in Your Pipe